 When you've found a rider you are interested in and want to check his potential, you write in his name at the talent scout page in order to scout him.
 You'll firstly be asked to pick the right rider, in case there is more than one with the same name, whereafter you'll be asked to confirm due to the price for scouting reports.
 When confirmed, you'll receive a short scouting report on the rider giving you a short overview.
 The full potential can be seen in the rider's profile where it's now visible.

-When/ you're familiar with the scouting system, there's a quicker way to do this.
+When you're familiar with the scouting system, there's a quicker way to do this.
 However, the quicker method also means that you more easily spend money, which is why this should be used with caution for your own good.

 At the settings page, you have the option to decide if you want quick scouting enabled or disabled.
 When enabled, quick scouting allows you to scout a rider directly from his profile, leaving the process at the talent scout page out.
 This saves you time, and you are able to see the full potential immediately.
 Instead of receiving a full report, you are also able to scout a single stat directly form the rider profile.
 This action costs 1.000$.

 An essential part of the management of your cycling team is the team's economy.
 In order to be under constant development, your team will need an income.
 Income comes from prize money, which is the main income, merchandise sales or alternative jobs for your riders.
 Apart from this, releasing riders or selling out of your equipment are also quick ways of earning some quick cash.